Japan–Malaysia relations

-Japan–Malaysia relations refers to bilateral foreign relations between the two countries, Japan and Malaysia.
+Japan–Malaysia relations refers to bilateral foreign relations between the two countries Japan and Malaysia.
 The earliest recorded historical relation between the two nations are the trade relations between the Malacca Sultanate and the Ryūkyū Kingdom in the 15th century.
 Small numbers of Japanese settlers migrated to various parts of present-day Malaysia throughout the 19th century.
 This continued well into the 20th century, until relations reached an abrupt nadir with the rise of the Empire of Japan and its subsequent invasion and occupation of British Malaya and Borneo during World War II, during which the local populace endured often brutal Japanese military rule.

 Relations gradually improved after the war, culminating in Malaysia's "Look East" policy during the first premiership of Mahathir Mohamad in the 1980s.

 Japan maintains an embassy in the capital city of Kuala Lumpur, a consulate-general office in George Town, Penang and a consular office in Kota Kinabalu.
 Malaysia has an embassy in Shibuya, Tokyo.
 The two countries enjoy warm diplomatic relations.
-According to a 2013 Pew Research Center survey, 80% of Malaysians hold a positive view of Japan and its influence.
-In 2013, Malaysia was ranked as one of the most pro-Japanese countries in the world.
+According to a 2013 Pew Research Center survey, 80% of Malaysians hold a positive view of Japan and its influence, ranking Malaysia as one of the most pro-Japanese countries in the world.